eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 That's why there are a couple shared requirements that DTR-deployments must adhere to:

-- If a Data Consumer has no legitimate interest, a shell-descriptor must not be returned when requested.
+- If a Data Consumer has no legitimate interest, a AAS-descriptor must not be returned when requested.
-- If a Data Consumer has a legitimate interest, a shell-descriptor must not include any data (like `specificAssetIds`)of companies other than the involved Data Provider and Data Consumer.
+- If a Data Consumer has a legitimate interest, a AAS-descriptor must not include any data (like `specificAssetIds`)of companies other than the involved Data Provider and Data Consumer.
-- If a Data Provider wants to share data publicly, a shell-descriptor must only contain the attributes `id`, `submodelDescriptors` and those `specificAssetIds` that were issued by the Data Provider and contain no hints of existing business relationships.
+- If a Data Provider wants to share data publicly, a AAS-descriptor must only contain the attributes `id`, `submodelDescriptors` and those `specificAssetIds` that were issued by the Data Provider and contain no hints of existing business relationships.